 Jack Frost Big Boulder Ski Facts

 Lifts: Jack Frost offers a total of ten ski lifts, with all but one of them chairlifts.
 Big Boulder offers seven chairlifts and a magic carpet.

 Ski area: Jack Frost has 20 trails with a good mix from beginner through to advanced levels.
-Big Boulder has 15 runs and a number of terrain parks to cater for its snowboarding public can switch from one terrain park to another.
+Big Boulder has 15 runs and its snowboarding public can switch from one terrain park to another.